 Finally, it is important to consider the role of data analysis to ensure QoE, etc.

 There are a lot of complications here.
+This may interest you : PREMIUM: SDR technology may make its mark on Orbiter – Digital Battlespace.
 Data overload can lead to too many false alarms, leaving organizations unsure what is important and what is not, while a reactive approach, rather than a predictable one, can be costly and stressful.

 What is required is a better RCA (root cause analysis) to quickly understand the causes of instability and failure, to anticipate them and prevent them in the first place.
 The increasing use of artificial intelligence and machine learning has a big impact here, and the right application reduces noise and costs, improves RCA accuracy, increases operational efficiency and allows for a predictable and proactive approach to streaming issues – allowing users to be warned of problems before they occur.